 These are potentially great tax-advantaged investing options!
 The fact that some educators have access to all of these is an amazing advantage.

-Combined with IRA contributions (The IRA limit remained at $6000 but income levels were changed), an educator could potentially put $48,600 into tax-advantaged investment options.
+Combined with IRA contributions (The IRA limit remained at $6000 but income levels were changed), an educator could potentially put more than $50,000 into tax-advantaged investment options in a single year!

 Total Tax-Advantaged Options for Educators

-Don’t forget that these limits are per person – a married couple could contribute twice these amounts.
+Don’t forget that these limits are per person – a married couple can contribute twice these amounts in most cases.

 That’s an amazing amount of investing benefit for anyone who can hit the limits on one, or all, of the options.